 There are a lot of ways you can do so.

 For instance, you can start to earn money selling crafts on your blog.
 But the fact is, you don’t even have to sell physical items at all.

 You can simply share your craft ideas and photos with your target audience, earn by selling products like e-books, craft pieces, a sample free email course, sell courses on craft, or sell principles, patterns, and other digital products.

 Here are some other effective monetization methods to consider:

 This is the simplest way for new bloggers to generate income and make money online.
 You can join an ad network like Google AdSense, where you can get paid for displaying ads on your blog and, in the future, generate money as your full-time income from ad revenue.

 This is where you join affiliate networks and get paid to recommend certain products to your audience.
 Whenever a sale is made, the merchant pays a small commission.
 Making your affiliate relationships fruitful.
 Some of the more popular affiliate programs you can join as a craft blogger include Paper Mart, Fabricville, and Monotype.

-You can sell everything from ebooks and gated content to online courses, crafting kits, etc. The best part about this blog monetization method is that you only have to put in the work once, and you can SELL THE DIGITAL PRODUCT FOREVER!
+You can sell everything from ebooks and gated content to online courses, audiobooks hosted on Audible, crafting kits, etc. The best part about this blog monetization method is that you only have to put in the work once, and you can SELL THE DIGITAL PRODUCT FOREVER!

 This is the original strategy to make extra money.
 Find an audience that is hungry for your crafts.
 Sell it to them.
 Everyone wins!

 This monetization method is excellent because it allows you to monetize your skills to start making money from your blog from the first day.
 You can offer a service, such as teaching classes, one-on-one lessons from a crafting blog, or seminars (whether in person or online).
 This is an effective way to monetize your knowledge and skills.

 As your audience begins to grow in making crafts, brands will seek to create sponsored posts to market their products or services to your audience.